Quick start guide

 Flow type 1: ReuseID onboarding

-- Create a strong binding between the MobileID user and the VideoID process.
+- Creates a strong binding between the MobileID user and the VideoID process.

-- Add identity attributes to the MobileID user.
+- Adds identity attributes to the MobileID user.

 Sequence diagram for ReuseID onboarding with our Authenticator App

-To start the ReuseID onboarding, you must trigger the following request:
+To start a ReuseID onboarding, you must carry out the following request:

 POST https://api.signicat.com/reuseid/id-onboardings

-To get the best the user experience Postman can show the activation code as a QR code, then you don't have to manually type the code into the app.
+To get the best the user experience, Postman can show the activation code as a QR code.
+This means that you do not have to manually type the code in the Authenticator App.

-Add the following snippet to the Script -> Post-response in the POST
+To do this, add the following snippet to Script > Post-response in the POST

 request: